Van-Goghbot/the-coderoom/docs/pick.rst

    :lineno-start: 118

 The gripper then opens, and moves forward slightly, ready to recieve a brick.
 To improve the error detection of the robot, we use the IR sensor on the end effector to determine whether it has been handed a brick.
-`Handing DENIRO a brick`_
+`Handing DE-NIRO a brick`_

 IR Sensor
 ---------------------
 We achieve this by creating a listener and subscribing to the IR sensor topic for both arms

-.. _Handing DENIRO a brick: https://drive.google.com/open?id=1X7xDFg5td2QZFyYkaZnfSWQ3x5a8MqJ3
+.. _Handing DE-NIRO a brick: https://drive.google.com/open?id=1X7xDFg5td2QZFyYkaZnfSWQ3x5a8MqJ3

 .. literalinclude:: dominoes_code/domino.py
    :language: python